 But the thing about being a really important woman in this court at this time was that Henry was 100% going to marry her off for political reasons.
 Sure enough, a Scottish jerk named Matthew Stewart came moonwalking into the palace and said if Henry would let him marry Margaret, he’d provide the King with all his troops and support in the English/Scottish war.
 Like, Matthew was so opportunistic he was willing to betray his entire country just to marry Margaret and get himself a shot at being King (this was banking on Margaret eventually being named Queen of either England or Scotland).
 Henry figured he had nothing to lose, and agreed to exchange Margaret to Matthew for some Scottish troops.
 Uncle of the year, this guy.

 Margaret was 29 at this time and maybe just happy to finally be married so Henry would stop throwing her in prison.
 And as it turned out, these two got along pretty good because what they lacked in romantic love they made up for in RUTHLESS AMBITION.
 Between their various family backgrounds, had a not-insubstantial claim to become Queen and/or King of England and/or Scotland, and quickly became a power couple.
 Henry VIII and Kathryn Parr were guests at their wedding, which both Margaret and Matthew appreciated since it made them look extra-important.
 Pretty quickly, their marriage sorted itself out such that Margaret was in charge of everything and Matthew basically did whatever she told him to.
-They were a power couple, making power moves, including having their first child a year after the wedding.
+They made power moves, including having their first child a year after the wedding.
 This son was named Henry, though history knows him more by his title, LORD DARNLEY. (**lightning crashes, the ghost of Mary Queen of Scots appears in the sky, screaming**)

 Henry VIII was maybe excessively happy with this pairing.
 He told Margaret that if his own children died childless, he’d be happy for her children to inherit the throne.
 Given who he was and what Margaret was like, that was like the nicest thing he could have said to her.
 AND YET Margaret had no intention of being Henry’s sweet little niece and waiting for her grandkids to maybe one day be King.
 She wanted for herself and Matthew to get more power like RIGHT AWAY and the best way for her to do that was to leverage the Protestant/Catholic divide currently happening in England and Scotland.
 As a wedding gift, Henry gave Margaret and Matthew a nice little palace in the countryside, and Margaret used this as a not-so-secret meeting place for all the Catholics who wanted to take over the throne from Henry.
 Because did I mention Margaret was super Catholic?
 Because she was, and so was Matthew, and they were keen on Making England Catholic Again.
 Henry found out about this and, for once, didn’t throw her in jail.
 But rather, he excluded her and her children from the line of succession, forever, and then he died so there were no takesies-backsies.